sunseehray/QuakeMap/README.md

 # Overview

 For this project, I am building a map displaying earthquake data from USGS using ArcGIS.
 This project called QuakeMap displays earthquake incidents in an area for the past 24 hours.
-A filter lets the user specify which area to display the information from.
-If there are incidents, it will be shown by a pin on the map.
-Clicking on a pin will give more details on the incident in that location.
+A filter lets the user specify which magnitude to display.
+If there are incidents, it will be shown by a graphic point on the map.
+Clicking on a point will give details on magnitude and place.

 [Software Demo Video](https://youtu.be/6eg74PduIbo)